vitaly-t/pg-promise/README.md

 **IMPORTANT**

 The most important methods to understand from the beginning are [task] and [tx].
-As explained above, the base method [query] acquires and releases the connection, which is not suitable for executing multiple queries at once.
+As documented for method [query], it acquires and releases the connection, which makes it a poor choice for executing multiple queries at once.
-This is why [Chaining Queries] is an absolute must-read, to avoid writing the code that will be plagued by connectivity issues.
+This is why [Chaining Queries] is an absolute must-read, to avoid writing the code that will bottleneck over connections.

 ## Query Formatting